DevRivu/ReinforcementLearning/docs/index.md

 ## 5. Future Directions

 - Try a neural network–based action scorer.
-- Integrate planning inside world model (WM) training and jointly optimize planning and world model
+- Improve the integration of planning with world model (WM) training and jointly optimize planning and world model.
 - Evaluate across diverse environments to assess robustness and failure modes of the method.
 - In Dreamer-V3 mask the random and sub-optimal action instances during the imagination phase.